AbdulkadirOzel/baysanlab-website-template/contact/index.md

   tooltip: Email, address, and location
 ---

-# {% include icon.html icon="fa-regular fa-envelope" %}Contact
+# {% include icon.html icon="fa-regular fa-envelope" %}Contacts

-Assoc.
-Prof. Mehmet Baysan's group (BaysanLAB) is part of Faculty of Computer And Informatics Engineering at Istanbul Technical University.
+Baysan Lab and Çakmak Lab are part of Faculty of Computer And Informatics Engineering at Istanbul Technical University.
+Don't hesitate to contact us through any of the provided information.
+We will get back to you as soon as possible.

 {%
   include button.html
   type="email"
+  text="Baysan Lab"
-  text="Assoc.
-Prof. Mehmet Baysan" link="baysan@gmail.com"
+  link="baysan@gmail.com"
+%}
+{%
+  include button.html
+  type="email"
+  text="Çakmak Lab"
+  link="ali.cakmak@itu.edu.tr"
 %}
 {%
   include button.html